James White (running back): Broadcasting career

 Following his retirement, White was hired by Sports USA Radio Network as an NFL analyst beginning in the 2022 season.
 He has also appeared on the ESPN program Get Up and on SiriusXM NFL Radio's The Opening Drive.
-In 2023 White joined Big Ten Network as a football analyst.
+In 2023, White joined Big Ten Network as a football analyst.

-James also co-hosts The Money Down Podcast with his former Wisconsin Badger colleagues Sojourn Shelton and Warren Herring.
+White co-hosts The Money Down Podcast with his former Wisconsin Badger colleagues Sojourn Shelton and Warren Herring.